ultimate271/notes/book/Dragon/The Dragon and the King.md

 foolish stammering so, and even rebuked himself for not reherasing his words more precisely in the time leading up to this point.

+## The dragon wishes to get through this stammering
 "Stop this nonsense!
 Speak plainly, mortal, for though I am certainly above you in status you I have no time for your fear or reverence.
 Address me however you would address your fellow man and get to your point before I grow impatient of your yammering."

+## The leader explains the situation as best he can
 "Yes, um, of course, uh, dragon... sir.
 We here have summoned you to ask your help.
 Our king, you see, he used to be a good king, but now, well, he is not as good anymore, and he locks himself in his room and blocks himself off from his